 - Attracting International Talent – Marketing und Recruiting: The appeal of the courses of study and the quality of the research conducted are a major factor in attracting qualified international students, artists, and researchers.
 Against the backdrop of growing global competition, it is vital for JGU to stand out internationally and optimize its outreach to its target groups abroad.

 - Welcome to Mainz – Optimizing Starting Conditions: JGU would like to continually improve its service and integration offers for international students, artists, and researchers.
 First steps were taken by building a central Welcome Center and further information and service offices.
 These will be consolidated and expanded so that every aspect of Mainz' welcome culture – from first contact to the admissions process to everyday life on campus or, respectively, the research activity on campus – is connected.

 - Supporting Internationalization – JGU's Internationalization Monitoring: JGU's internationalization strategy is based on a set of key internationalization data, which is collected in close collaboration with central and decentralized institutions.
 The university management uses the key data set to help make decisions for establishing new geographical focus points, for the promotion of interdisciplinary international research and teaching partnerships and for managing campus-wide further education, advising, and mobility.

 In order to implement the internationalization strategy, the faculties, central departments and staff units, central institutions, partnership representatives, ERASMUS coordinators, as well as more than 30 advisory centers work hand in hand.
 JGU supports its members for the process of internationalization with its own funds and offers an extensive "Welcome Service" to its international visitors.

-JGU's internationalization strategy can be viewed and downloaded here.
+JGU's internationalization strategy can be downloaded here.